Quick Answer: Which Lever Should You Use?

 Start With Evals Before Changing The Architecture

 The AI Agent Readiness Assessment is useful before teams add tool use or agent behavior.
-It helps separate workflow readiness, data readiness, integration risk, and governance gaps before the model starts taking actions.
+It separates workflow readiness, data readiness, integration risk, and governance gaps before the model starts taking actions.

 A Practical Implementation Order

-Most teams should improve LLM output in this order:
+Most teams should improve LLM output in this sequence:

-- Define the job: decide the workflow, user, acceptable risk, expected output, escalation path, and business metric.
+- Define the job: identify the workflow, user, acceptable risk, expected output, escalation path, and business metric.

-- Create evals: build a test set with realistic inputs, edge cases, and scoring rules.
+- Create evals: build a representative test set with realistic inputs, edge cases, and scoring rules.

 - Fix prompts: add clearer instructions, examples, schemas, uncertainty handling, and refusal boundaries.

-- Add retrieval: ingest approved content, build metadata filters, test retrieval quality, and expose source evidence when useful.
+- Add retrieval: ingest approved content, add metadata filters, test retrieval quality, and expose source evidence when useful.

 - Add guardrails and tools: validate structured outputs, constrain actions, log decisions, and keep humans in sensitive loops.

-- Consider fine-tuning: train only when the failure is behavior or format consistency and you have enough examples.
+- Consider fine-tuning: train only when the gap is behavior or format consistency and you have enough examples.

-- Operate the system: monitor drift, update content, review failures, and rerun evals before each model or prompt change.
+- Operate the system: monitor drift, update content, review failures, and rerun evals before each model, prompt, retrieval, or policy change.

 This sequence is the foundation of production generative AI development.
 The goal is not to pick the most advanced technique.
-The goal is to spend engineering effort where it reduces the most risk.
+The goal is to spend engineering effort where it reduces the most user, cost, and governance risk.

 When Hybrid Patterns Make Sense